 Who: Engineering Dept

-Created a new OER Technically Drawn
+What: Created a new OER Technically Drawn

 Why: We had a need for a simple, introductory resource for a course at the very beginning of the program.
 We wanted more than just a paper-based handout.
-Creating a Pressbook gave us an readable resource that students can access from their computers or phones, or even as a PDF that can be downloaded and printed.
+Creating a Pressbook gave us a readable resource that students can access from their computers or phones, or even as a PDF that can be downloaded and printed.
 We integrated in auto-marking end of chapter quizzes and some interactive content as well.
 Student uptake and use was high.

 Who: Early Childhood Education

-What: Child Growth and Development Canadian Ed
+What: Child Growth and Development Canadian Ed.

 Why: Using the OER for child development has provided current information to ECE students.
 Though the theory is standard, having reliable statistics and Canadian content is invaluable for preparing learners for the sector.